 Cycling in Helsinki is growing more and more popular.
-A survey from a few years back found that more than half of Helsinki residents say they cycle weekly.
+A recent survey found that more than half of Helsinki residents say they cycle weekly.
 Most say they use their bikes primarily because they are an easy way to get around.

 Helsinki has over 1,500 kilometres of well-maintained cycling paths.
 The city strives to keep these routes safe and pleasant, as cycling is a very sustainable mode of transport.
 It keeps traffic under control, reduces harmful emissions and brings many social and health benefits.

 Can I bicycle on the sidewalk?
 Do I need a light?
-MyHelsinki has put together a great list of things to remember when cycling.
+MyHelsinki has put together a great list of tips for cycling in Helsinki.
 Rules about biking are taken seriously in Finland.

 If you are looking for great cycling routes in the city, the MyHelsinki website is a great place to start.
 It has several articles on the subject, starting with this one on three popular routes.
 Another features a nice selection of cycling routes in Helsinki’s Central Park, a verdant forest that runs the length of the city.
 My Helsinki has also collected information on bike shops in Helsinki for all of the city’s avid cyclists.

 Last but not least, cyclists can use the HSL Journey Planner to map out the ideal bike route for their commute or leisure time.
 Simply adjust the settings to indicate a bike as your mode of transport.
 To learn more about HSL, see our section on Public transport.

 Cycling in Helsinki is easy even if you don’t own a bike!
 Since 2016, Helsinki has had a city bike service for residents and visitors to the city.
 This convenient bike sharing option is available between April and October each year.